ImTung/NG-TLT/README.md

 # TLT for Angular - UI Components for Angular 8+
 This is just beta.
 Using in Development environment, I'm not recommended using in Production environment.

+**Note**: NG-TLT is currently under community development in alpha phase.
+I'm not expected to be used for production until its 1.0 stable release.

 ## Table of contents
 * [Features](#features)
 * [Environment Support](#enviroment-support)